Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - The Bankruptcy Court scheduling office will continue virtual operations during the suspension of the court’s regular operations.

-- The party shall email the Bankruptcy Court office at email@example.com with details about a matter they wish to have heard in writing, by teleconference or by videoconference..
+- The party shall email the Bankruptcy Court office at firstname.lastname@example.org with details about a matter they wish to have heard in writing, by teleconference or by videoconference.
+The email shall contain in the subject line the bankruptcy/estate file number and name of the bankrupt.
 The party will also attach a completed request form.
 The party shall advise of preferred manner, dates and times for the hearing of the matter as well as a time estimate for hearing.
 The Bankruptcy Court office will schedule the matter subject to the availability of the court and, if the matter is proceeding by teleconference or videoconference, the Bankruptcy Court office will provide connection details.

 - Any steps taken by the court or counsel outside the usual procedure due to COVID-19, including proceeding by way of teleconference or videoconference, shall be expressly noted and recorded in the endorsement or order as necessary.